Tumelosereo/Project_Msc/README.md

 # Project_Msc
-This is a Msc repository
+This is a Msc repository.
+I am trying to transfer things to mac now